 - 1. Establishing a system for clear and adequate conveyance, consultation, coordination and communication of rules and regulations. - 2.
 Keeping operating and management rules and procedures updated in line with relevant regulations to make sure all business activities comply with regulatory requirements. - 3.
-Before an insurance enterprise introduces a service, a new insurance product or an insurance product which is deemed to constitute material change by the competent authority and requires approval by the competent authority before marketing, or undertakes specific or major use of funds, the head office chief compliance officer shall issue and sign an opinion statement undertaking that the service, product or use of funds complies with applicable regulations and internal rules. - 4.
-Drafting the details of evaluation and procedures for evaluating regulatory compliance, overseeing the periodic self-evaluation conducted by respective units, and assessing the compliance self-evaluation conducted by respective units and producing a report thereon, which, after being signed off by the general manager, will be used as reference in the performance evaluation of respective units. - 5.
-Providing pertinent regulatory training to personnel of various units.
+Before an insurance enterprise introduces a service, a new insurance product or an insurance product which is deemed to constitute material change by the competent authority and requires approval by the competent authority before marketing, or undertakes specific or major use of funds, the head office chief compliance officer shall issue and sign an opinion statement undertaking that the service, product or use of funds complies with applicable regulations and internal rules.

+- 4. Drafting the details of evaluation and procedures for evaluating regulatory compliance, overseeing the periodic self-evaluation conducted by respective units, and assessing the compliance self-evaluation conducted by respective units and producing a report thereon, which, after being signed off by the general manager, will be used as reference in the performance evaluation of respective units. - 5.
+Providing pertinent regulatory training to personnel of various units. - 6.
+Supervising the introduction, establishment and implementation of relevant internal rules by the compliance officer of respective unit.
 The internal audit unit may draft the details of evaluation and procedures for evaluating compliance by its subordinate units and perform self-evaluation of the compliance status of its subordinate units, to which the provisions in Subparagraph 4 of the preceding paragraph do not apply.
 Article 33

-The business unit, the funds utilized unit, information unit, asset management unit and other management units of an insurance enterprise should assign personnel to act as the compliance officer of the unit to take charge of compliance matters.
+The business unit, product development and management unit, fund utilization unit, information unit, asset custody unit, other management units and foreign branches of an insurance enterprise should assign personnel to act as the compliance officer of the unit to take charge of compliance matters.
+The position of the compliance officer in the foreign branches shall be arranged in compliance with the local laws and regulations and the requirements by the local authorities, and the compliance officer shall not hold other posts concurrently except in any of the following situations: